 Home loans are no longer just about signing up for 25 years and making regular loan payments – nor even just about trying to pay off the mortgage as quickly as possible.
 Flexibility and peace of mind are just as important, and there are a range of loan options that offer such benefits.
 However, these extras can cost money, and the key feature is still the interest rate.

 There are three main types:

 - Basic loans: no frills loans with few features and a low interest rate.
-May offer redraw but there can be restrictions and fees so a basic loan may not suit if you want to make extra repayments and access them later.
+Many now offer redraw facilities but there can be restrictions and fees, so a basic loan may not suit if you want to make extra repayments and access them later.

 - Standard loans: offer more flexibility than basic loans.
 You can redraw any extra money you've paid in, for example, and have the option to switch to a fixed rate, or split the loan into a fixed and variable portion.
 They also often offer a 100% offset account.
-But they come at the cost of a higher interest rate.
+But you can often find a loan with a cheaper interest rate and similar features.

 - Home loan package: standard loan with an interest rate discount of up to 1.2% depending on your loan amount, cheaper than many basic loans.
 The package normally includes a free transaction account and no annual fee credit card.
 However, high package fees apply of up to $400 per year.

 Fixed or variable